1

 Asset Segregation Yes Yes

-Private Insurance Yes No
+Private Insurance No No

 Negative Balance Protection (for CFDs) Yes Not applicable (no CFDs)